funwie/task-list/README.md

-## Solution to the Task List App
+## Task List App

 ### Features
 - List Creation.
-Each has can have multiple lists.
-Each list with multiple tasks
+Each User can have multiple lists.
+Each list can have multiple tasks
 - Task creation, editing, completion, open, remove.
 Each task belongs in a list
 - User registration and login.
-This was provider by the Angular template in Visual Studio and only minor changes were added to accommedate the requirements
+This was provider by the Angular template in Visual Studio and only minor changes were made to accommodate the requirements

 ### Design and Architecture